The cheapest architecture is the one you understand well enough to push.

 }

-This logic is robust.
-It processes a batch either when it’s full or when a short timeout (5ms) expires, ensuring good latency even under lighter loads.
+This processes a batch either when it is full or when a short timeout (5ms) expires, preserving latency under lighter loads.

 The Third Result